ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

         ensemble_statistics:
           statistics: [mean, median]

-Additional keyword arguments can be specified with `statistics_kwargs`:
+Additional keyword arguments can be given by using a dictionary:

 .. code-block:: yaml

     preprocessors:
       example_preprocessor:
         ensemble_statistics:
-          statistics: [percentile, median]
+          statistics:
-          statistics_kwargs:
+            - operator: percentile
-            - {percent: 20}  # keyword arguments for percentile
+              percent: 20
-            - {}             # keyword arguments for median
+            - operator: median

 This preprocessor function exposes the iris analysis package, and works with all (capitalized) statistics from the :mod:`iris.analysis` package